12/11 with corrections for how I define codecs and media

 You’ll also need to think about where to store these new files, as they will most likely be bigger than the files you are storing now, who’s going to handle the conversion and how you are going to pay for it.

-It isn’t quite time to jump into action, but it IS time to start reviewing your archives and planning for the future.
+With the next version of macOS announced, it IS time to start reviewing your archives and planning for the future.

 Final Cut Pro X 10.4

 Edit smarter with Larry’s brand-new webinars, all available in our store.